spacemeat/humon/README.md

     auto tokStr = trove.toPrettyString();

-This will generate a monocolor, well-formatted token stream held by a `std::string`.
-There are options to make it better suit your needs:
+This will generate a monocolor, well-formatted token stream, returned by a `std::string`.
+There are options to make it suit your needs:

     // Output the exact token stream used to build the trove.
 Fast. tokStr = trove.toPreservedString();

     // Output the trove with minimal whitespace for most efficient storage/transmission.
+    // The first parameter is a null color table.
-    // The parameter directs Humon to strip comments from the stream. tokStr = trove.toMinimalString(true);
+    // The second parameter directs Humon to strip comments from the stream, making it even more compact. tokStr = trove.toMinimalString({}, false);

-    // Minimal whitespace, with old style HTML linebreaks. tokStr = trove.toMinimalString(false, "<br />");
+    // Minimal whitespace, with old style HTML linebreaks (default is "\n"). tokStr = trove.toMinimalString({}, true, "<br />");

+For printing with colors, specify a color table of type `hu::ColorTable`, which is just a typedef for `std::array<std::string_view, hu::ColorCode::numColorCodes>`.
+You can set these values manually; each string corresponds index-wise to color codes in `hu::ColorCode`, and is inserted just before the appropriate token in the printed token stream.
+There are two special values: `hu::ColorCode::tokenEnd` which is placed *after* each colored token, and `hu::ColorCode::none` which is placed after the *last* token in the token stream.

+Humon provides a function to make a `hu::ColorTable` with ANSI terminal color codes.

+    hu::ColorTable colorTable = hu::getAnsiColorTable();

-    // You can specify minimal whitespace and still use a color table for the tokens--see below. tokStr = trove.toMinimalString(false, "\n", colorTable);
+    // You can specify minimal whitespace and still use a color table for the tokens--see below. tokStr = trove.toMinimalString(colorTable, false);

     // Pretty.
-Use an indentation of 4 spaces to format nested depths. tokStr = trove.toString(false, 4, "\n", colorTable);
+Use an indentation of 4 spaces to format nested depths.
+Also doing CRLF newlines. tokStr = trove.toPrettyString(4, colorTable, false, "\r\n");

-For printing with colors, specify a color table.
-This consists of a `std::array<std::string_view, >`

 ### The principles applied to the C-family APIs
 Maybe you'd call them behaviors, but they embody the Humon principles.